Free Consultation, Local Delivery, Repairs, Sales, and More

-Unfortunately, if not treated quickly, these sores can lead to serious complications, such as infection.
+Unfortunately, if not treated quickly, these bed sores can lead to serious complications, such as infection.
 That’s why medical hospital beds and medical-grade mattresses are so important - to prevent serious illness and help keep our loved ones safe.

 Rental Terms and Conditions.